get the name of the file

 Specifying system resources

-It is possible to specify maximum system resources in the PluginInfo.
-To run a plugin with 0.5 cpu (= 0.5 vCPU/Core/hyperthread), 1 gb memory and 10 (concurrent) cpu workers (threads), for example, the following configuration can be added to PluginInfo:
+It is possible to specify system resources hints in the PluginInfo.
+To run a plugin with at least 0.5 cpu (= 0.5 vCPU/Core/hyperthread), 1 gb memory and 10 (concurrent) cpu workers (threads), for example, the following configuration can be added to PluginInfo:

 plugin_info = PluginInfo(...,